Dzmitry-Lakisau/Microblogging-App/README.md

 # Microblogging-App
-Microblogging app for Android with usage Firebase Authentication and Firebase Relatime Database
+Microblogging app for Android with usage Firebase Authentication and Firebase Realtime Database